10 Accused Held In Major Crackdown, 25 Stolen Motorcycles Recovered - UrduPoint

 Accused Ziyad and Wasif during initial investigation confessed their involvement in several theft incidents and would be sent to jail for an identity parade.

-Meanwhile, the R A Bazar Police also nabbed two accused Bilal and Mujtaba from stealing 15 cottons of surf powder.
-The police took action on the complaint of a plaintiff that the accused called him on the pretext of buying surf and then stole it from his car.
+Meanwhile, the R A Bazar Police also nabbed two accused Bilal and Mujtaba for stealing 15 cartons of surf powder.
+The police took action on the complaint of a plaintiff that the accused called him on the pretext of buying surf and then stole its cartons from his car.
 Besides recovering the surf, the police also took the car used by the accused into their custody.

 Recent Stories